andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 We have a couple of GitHub Actions that we use for linting our code and compressing our images before merging.

-We also use the [dependabot](https://github.com/dependabot) functionality Github absorbed.
+We also use the [dependabot](https://github.com/dependabot) functionality GitHub absorbed.

 ### Image CDN: [Imgix](https://imgix.com)